Raynes/clj-github/README.md

 While *authentication* var could have been replaced with each of the API functions taking an auth map explicitly, I think the rebinding scheme that clj-github uses is better suited for this particular task, simply because it's much easier to chain API calls together without having an extra parameter to pass to each of them.

 It's worth it to note that authentication is not enforced by clj-github.
 If you do not wrap API calls in with-auth, clj-github will not complain, even if the particular API function your calling requires that you be autheticated to use it.
 Rather, the API will error out with "not authorizied" or something.
-No error are ever thrown by clj-github.
+No errors are ever thrown by clj-github.
 It simply returns the error message given by the API.
 The only way to know if something requires authentication is to look it up in the API docs.
 After everything is finished, I'll add notices detailing what requires authentication and what doesn't to docstrings.

 API functions are sectioned into categories and placed in different files.
 Have fun exploring. :)